+This publication focuses on the best practice framework for the development of officials.
+This framework has been designed to be used as a template by ASNs around the world to create or update their own programmes.
 This publication will be periodically reviewed and updated, and this latest version contains revisions relating to the incorporation of appropriate medical elements.